trilinos/TrilinosWiki/VC-|-Initial-Git-Setup.md

 PS1='[\u@\h \W$(__git_ps1 " (%s)")]\$ '
 ```

-These make using git so much easier!
+These scripts make using git easier, but are not required.